JayLindblad/mojo-wedding-puzzles/README.md

 Try it out at [spiele.obrhubr.org](spiele.obrhubr.org).

-This site offers two puzzle games published by the New York Times, but in german, [Connections](https://www.nytimes.com/games/connections) and their [Mini-Crossword](https://www.nytimes.com/crosswords/game/mini).
+This site offers two puzzle games published by the New York Times, but in German, [Connections](https://www.nytimes.com/games/connections) and their [Mini-Crossword](https://www.nytimes.com/crosswords/game/mini).
 The goal was to recreate the games as simply as possible, in pure html, css and javascript (without the help of a framework).
 This allowed me to build first versions of Connections in about 24h.

 ## Creating a DIY Framework